StevenBlack/vocab/readme.md

 ### badinage
 Playful, teasing banter, the kind of conversation that makes English drawing- room comedy so much fun to watch, even though there's no action.
 Best done by Tracy and Hepburn.
-Pronounced BAH-DEH-NAHJ .

 ### Baedeker
 A publisher of very good travel books.
 The word has come to describe any complete travel guide.
-Pronounced BAY-DIK-ER.

 ### bagatelle